hanjingo/doc/interview.md

 Pointer arithmetic allows direct memory access, but accessing out-of-bounds memory is undefined.
 Compiler may not throw errors, but program may crash or show garbage.

+#### Is the inline keyword mandatory for inlining?

+No! modern compilers aggressively inline functions even without the inline keyword, especially with optimization flags like `-O2` or `-O3`.

 #### How does inline expansion of functions affect performance?

 Inline expansion replaces a function call with the function body, potentially reducing call overhead and enabling further optimizations (constant propagation, loop unrolling).

+For more info, see: [C++ Features#inline](LANG/C++/feature.md)

+#### What's the difference between `#define` and `inline`?

+inlie is a C++ keyword with proper scoping, type checking, and no side-effect issues.
+Macros are preprocessor text substitution with none of these benefits.

+For more info, see: [C++ Features#inline vs macros](LANG/C++/feature.md)

 #### Can we have a recursive inline function in C++?

+Typically no!
 An inline function suggests to the compiler that function calls may be replaced with the function body to reduce overhead.
 Recursive functions can technically be marked inline, but in practice, the compiler will inline only a limited number of calls(if any).
 For deep recursion, inlining is not practical.

+For more info, see: [C++ Features#inline](LANG/C++/feature.md)

+#### Does inline guarantee no function call?

+No!
+It's a request.
+The compiler can ignore it.
+Conversely, compilers can inline functions without the inline keyword.

+For more info, see: [C++ Features#inline](LANG/C++/feature.md)

 #### What does the Scope Resolution operator do?